NeuroJSON/pyiso2mesh/README.md

 i2m.plotmesh(mesh[0], mesh[1], alpha=0.5, linestyle='--')
 ```

-`pyiso2mesh` subdivide all functions into smaller modules that can be individually
+`pyiso2mesh` subdivides all functions into sub-modules (**core, geometry, plot,
+io, trait, modify, utils, register, raster**) that can be individually
 imported.
 For example, if one wants to create tetrahedral meshes from a 3-D binary
 array, one can use